jdost/workhammer/docs/skills.md

 configurable for each Skill (so levelling up testing could give 20 XP versus levelling up burns could only give 5 XP -- this would allow for joke skills that don't actually affect the actual player beyond being there, like 'build breaking').
+The formula will be a string that describes a function describing the overall SP for each level, so `100*n` would mean that level 1 requires 100 SP (`100*1`) and level 2 requires 200 SP (`100*2`).
+This allows for a pretty varied growth like `10*n+90` which would put the levels at 100, 110, 120, etc.

+NOTE: once a skill has leveled, if you change the formula, it will not retroactively go back and reset the skill level.
+Eventually there will be functionality to reset a player's stats and then run through their quest log and rebuild their levels.

+## Leaders

+There is a leaders URL provided in the full Skill response packet.
+Calling this as is (meaning you just use the URL with a GET) will return (up to) the top 10 leaders (if no one has leveled the skill, it will return an empty array).
+If you set the GET param of `limit` to something else, it will override the default of `10`.

+## Data Structure

+Skills are only listed for a player when there is **some** experience in it.
+This is so that whenever a skill is created, it doesn't need to be added to every player structure and clutter up the data model.
+In the full player description, there is a key value set of skill IDs and the description of that skill's statistics for the player.
+This is to decrease packet sizes, you should grab the simple skill list and use the ID to look up the skill.